aaronhuan/Resume/README.md

 Intro to Web Development Certificate
 WORK EXPERIENCE
-Teaching and Research, Biobus- New York, NY | Junior Scientist June 2023 – August 2023 ● Developed and implementated educational programs focused on biology and environmental science for K-12 students.
+Teaching and Research, Biobus- New York, NY | Junior Scientist June 2023 – August 2023 ● Developed and implemented educational programs focused on biology and environmental science for K-12 students.
 ● Acted as a principal investigator for high school students engaged in research, providing valuable support and assistance throughout their scientific endeavors that will be presented in a symposium.
 New York City Virus Hunter, Biobus- New York, NY | Junior Scientist November 2021 – June 2022